jlewi/foyle/docs/content/en/docs/blog/effectiveness_of_human_feedback.md

 * Evaluation Data: 24 pairs of (intent, action) where the action is a command that correctly achieves the intent
 * Training Data: 27 pairs of (intent, action) representing user interactions logged by Foyle
-    * These were the result of my daily use of Foyle to build Foyle
+    * These were the result of our daily use of Foyle to build Foyle

 To evaluate the effectiveness of human feedback we compared using GPT3.5 without examples to GPT3.5 with examples.
 Using examples, we prompt GPT3.5 with similar examples from prior usage([prompt](https://github.com/jlewi/foyle/blob/main/app/pkg/agent/prompt.tmpl)).
 Prior examples are selected by using similarity search to find the intents most similar to the current one.
 To measure the correctness of the generated commands we use a version of edit distance that measures the number of arguments that need to be changed.
 The binary itself counts as an argument.
 This metric can be normalized so that 0 means the predicted command is an exact match and 1 means the predicted command is completely different (precise details are [here](https://github.com/jlewi/foyle/blob/main/tech_notes/tn003_learning_eval.md#evaluating-correctness)).